Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/GenerateOfflineMap_Overrides/README.md

 ### Streets Basemap (buffer extent)

 To provide context beyond the study area, the extent for streets basemap is padded.
 Again, the key for the basemap layer is used to obtain the key and the default extent `Geometry` is retrieved.
-This extent is then padded (by the distance specified in the UI) using the `GeoemetryEngine::bufferGeodesic` function and applied to the `ExportTileCacheParameters`.
+This extent is then padded (by the distance specified in the UI) using the `GeoemetryEngine.bufferGeodesic` function and applied to the `ExportTileCacheParameters`.

 ### System Valves and Service Connections (skip layers)

 In this example, the survey is primarily concerned with the Hydrants layer, so other information is not taken offline: this keeps the download smaller and reduces clutter in the offline map.
 The two layers "System Valves" and "Service Connections" are retrieved from the operational layers list of the map.
 They are then used to construct an `OfflineMapParametersKey`.
-This key is used to obtain the relevant `GenerateGeodatabaseParameters` from the `GenerateOfflineMapParameterOverrides::generateGeodatabaseParameters` property.
-The `GenerateLayerOption` for each of the layers is removed from the geodatabse parameters `layerOptions` by checking for the `FeatureLayer::serviceLayerId`.
-Note, that you could also choose to download only the schema for these layers by setting the `GenerateLayerOption::queryOption` to `GenerateLayerQueryOption::None`.
+This key is used to obtain the relevant `GenerateGeodatabaseParameters` from the `GenerateOfflineMapParameterOverrides.generateGeodatabaseParameters` property.
+The `GenerateLayerOption` for each of the layers is removed from the geodatabse parameters `layerOptions` by checking for the `FeatureLayer.serviceLayerId`.
+Note, that you could also choose to download only the schema for these layers by setting the `GenerateLayerOption.queryOption` to `GenerateLayerQueryOption.None`.

 ### Hydrant Layer (filter features)